freeCodeCamp/boilerplate-mochachai/README.md

 10th Test if a Value Falls within a Specific Range
 11th Test if a Value is an Array
 12th Test if an Array Contains an Item
 13th Test if a Value is a String
+14th Test if a String contains a Substring

 # Quality Assurance with Chai